Skip to main content Skip to navigation

 • MSc in Statistics with Probability

-• for Data Science, the module Theory of Data Science;
+• for Data Science, the module Theory of Data Science

-In Term 2 you take the module Advanced Topics in Statistics & Probability, which provides an introduction to current topics through case studies in Statistics, Data Science, Finance and Probability, exploring potential research topics for your dissertation.
+In Term 2 you take the core module Advanced Topics in Statistics & Probability, which provides an introduction to current topics through case studies in Statistics, Data Science, Finance and Probability, exploring potential research topics for your dissertation.
 Each two-week case study is led by an expert lecturer in the fields and will make use of lectures, presentation, practicals, summary and discussion as appropriate to the area.

 The programme concludes with the Dissertation Project, which you work on under the supervision of a faculty member over the summer with submission in September.